jcaip/jcaip.github.io/_posts/2020-03-14-Kernels-and-Cliques.md

 Let's think about what a maximal clique is in this graph- it's a set of datapoints (sentences) that are all similar to each other -> it's a topic in a high-level sense.
 This is exactly what we want.

 In another sense, we can take this graph and feed it to a clique percolation algorithm for community detection.
-This basically finds all maximal cliques in the graph and then "percolates" them upword until they are as large as possible.
+This basically finds all maximal cliques in the graph and then "percolates" them upward until they are as large as possible.

 Two cliques are percolated (merged) if they share all but 1 elements.